bpesquet/bpesquet.github.io/content/presentations/chembiona-2925/index.md

 ### What is intelligence, by the way?

-Controversial definition, varying in what its abilities are and whether or not it is quantifiable.
+Controversial definition, varying in what its abilities are and whether or not it is quantifiable [[Legg and Hutter, 2007](http://dl.acm.org/citation.cfm?id=1565458)].

-> "Intelligence is the ability to perceive or infer information; and to retain it as knowledge to be applied to adaptive behaviors within an environment or context." ([Radha R. Sharma](https://journals.sagepub.com/doi/10.1177/097226290801200108))
+> "Intelligence is the ability to perceive or infer information; and to retain it as knowledge to be applied to adaptive behaviors within an environment or context [[Radha R. Sharma, 2008](https://journals.sagepub.com/doi/10.1177/097226290801200108)]."

 > "Intelligence is what you use when you don't know what to do." ([Jean Piaget](https://en.wikipedia.org/wiki/Jean_Piaget))